BunsDev/thor-wallet-ios/README.md

 - **Types**
     - Typescript files which declare new types.
 These types are then imported and used everywhere.
 Format: `your-new-type.ts`

+- **ui**
+    - UI components with tho main folders:
+        - core
+            - Core and fundamental UI components for THORWallet in the following format: `YourUIComponent.tsx`.
+This folder contains components such as `Button.tsx`, `Input.tsx`, `Flex.tsx`, `Spacer.tsx`, `Checkbox.tsx` .
+These components are exposed with simple APIs through typed props.
+        - theme
+            - Core theme for THORWallet.
+This folder includes files such as `colors.ts`, `fonts.ts`, etc.

 ## 🔖  License
 This project is [MPL](https://github.com/THORWallet/thorwallet-react-native/blob/master/LICENSE.txt) licensed.